Manage your Astra enterprise

 2. In the Settings navigation menu, click the name of the active organization, and then select your enterprise.

-4. In the Usage Reports section, click Usage reports, and then select Download daily usage (CSV) to download usage history for the given month.
+4. In the Usage Reports section, click Usage reports, and then select the report that you want to download:

 5. Open and review the usage report.